cccu-uk/U14553_AOS_Exercises/src/RFC_Logger/rfclogger.md

 # Getting Started

-Open a terminal and make a directory in your `$HOME` directory and call it `AOS/` if you havent got one already, using the `mkdir ACE` command in the terminal in JupyterHub.
+Open a terminal and make a directory in your `$HOME` directory and call it `AOS/` if you havent got one already, using the `mkdir AOS` command in the terminal in JupyterHub.

 Next you will need to create a child directory inside `AOS` called `logging`.